Ordinarily, I’m on the side of the poor, the beaten-down, the marginalized. In short, the outsiders.

-Where I’m going with this will become more apparent, I suppose, when I release more previews of my upcoming novel, Jihad Insurance.
+Where I’m going with this will become more apparent, I suppose, when I release more previews of my upcoming novel, Hot Scenes.
 In it, I pay a bit of an homage to the late, great Frank Zappa, namely by being an equal opportunity offender.

 You see, I kind of miss the days when you could make a career out of making fun of absolutely everyone.
 Now, of course, you’re taken to task by cancel culture or the woker-than-thou, unless you kowtow to their incessant demands.
 I mean, I’m a liberal, but I read some of this stuff and think, “That’s why people hate liberals.”

-So Jihad Insurance is coming, and it will have something in it to offend just about anyone—especially those without a sense of humor.
+So Hot Scenes is coming, and it will have something in it to offend just about anyone—especially those without a sense of humor.
 Oh, and before I forget: don’t call me cisgender.
 I identify as straight, or heterosexual.
 I don’t want to be labeled with anything that sounds like “sissy.”